 The church exists to make disciples for Jesus Christ

-and serve people in need in the Greater Lake George Area
+and serve all God's people in the Greater Lake George Area.

-As followers of Jesus Christ our Church believes in
+As followers of Jesus Christ our Church members believe in

 "Open Hearts" Open Minds" and "Open Doors".